peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |  getDyadicDecompCode(self, point, f=None, fbox=None)
      |      Finds a code describing the position and size of a box that covers the given
-     |      point in the universal dyadic decomposition for random number generation.
+     |      point in the universal dyadic decomposition for random variate generation.
      |      - point: A list of coordinates of a point in space.
 This method assumes
      |        the point was a randomly generated member of a geometric set (such as a
      |        sphere, ellipse, polygon, or any other volume).
 Let N be the number